Digital Marketing Tips & Advice For 2021

 Kirsty is the head of operations at Digital Media Team and oversees everything from managing company operations to building and implementing technical solutions.
 Having a range of experience across several different marketing roles, Kirsty now helps clients get the most out of their social media ad spend.

 70% of online shoppers abandon their baskets before purchasing.
-This is a crazy statistic, and if you’re not making efforts to draw these users back to your site, you’ll be missing out on a huge amount of revenue.
+This is a crazy statistic, and if you’re not making efforts to draw your audience back to your site, you’ll be missing out on a huge amount of revenue.

 The Facebook pixel is a piece of code that will help supercharge your retargeting strategy and target all those users who abandoned their basket.
 By tracking user activity on your site, the pixel gathers invaluable data that you can then use for your campaigns.